Depth Of Field Demystified in 4 Steps

 Depth of field (DOF) is a zone of acceptable sharpness.
 In a landscape image you could have everything from touching distance to a mile away in sharpness.
 A wide DOF.
 In a close up of an insect perhaps only the insect’s eye is sharp.
 A shallow DOF.

 Its your zone…

 You control the zone of sharpness when you create a picture.
 When you select a lens, set its aperture and choose composition you are making choices that affect DOF.
 By controlling what is sharp and what is out of focus you are effectively telling the viewer:

 “Hey look at this, this is the essence of the image I want you to see.
 The rest is decoration.”

 A medium aperture of f8 cuts some of the light entering and deepens the field depth.
 A small aperture such as f16 lets in relatively little light and keeps everything from front to back quite sharp.
-This is easier to see by looking at some examples of depth of field

 A shorter focal length has a wider depth of field.
 A longer focal length has a narrower DOF.
 That is why some wildlife photographers will deliberately stay back and use a longer lens to isolate the subject from its background.